From Rules to Reality: How Human Movement Data is Advancing Trade Area Modeling

 - It does not account for competing businesses.

 In trade area modeling’s infancy, people would literally write down the license plate numbers of cars in a business’s parking lot, match them to home addresses, and then manually map them out.
 Technology is powering trade area modeling methods that are more accurate, more scalable, and certainly less manual.

 The next step in the evolution of trade area modeling is real-world Human Movement Data, which allows businesses to analyze customers’ actual behavior, instead of making educated assumptions based on past actions or proxies.

 A more accurate approach to understanding real-time shopping patterns

 The data you gain from mobile devices isn’t modeled or extrapolated.
 It is based on actual actions.
 It is flexible and customizable enough to account for the nuances of customers’ shopping patterns.
 For example, businesses probably have varying foot traffic patterns on different days of the week or times of day.
-Mobile data lets you measure a precise moment in time to gain more accurate insights.
+Human Movement Data lets you measure a precise moment in time to gain more accurate insights.

 A superior approach to competitive analysis